What is a Registered Dietitian?

 Ha resides in Philadelphia and enjoys trying out new restaurants, traveling, and spending time with her niece and nephews.

-Shaylyn Lynch, MS, RDN, LDN
+Shaylyn Tinari, MS, RDN, LDN

-Shaylyn Lynch received her Bachelor’s degree in Nutritional Sciences from Pennsylvania State University, completed her dietetic internship with a concentration in diabetes from Sodexo, and completed her Master’s degree in Dietetics from the University of Rhode Island.
+Shaylyn Tinari received her Bachelor’s degree in Nutritional Sciences from Pennsylvania State University, completed her dietetic internship with a concentration in diabetes from Sodexo, and completed her Master’s degree in Dietetics from the University of Rhode Island.
 Prior to becoming a Registered Dietitian, Shaylyn worked as a wellness coach for two and a half years helping clients through behavior change to make lifestyle changes for long-term success.
 Although she is eager to help each client she sees, she is especially passionate about diabetes prevention and diabetes management.

 In her spare time, Shaylyn loves spending time with her fiancé, her family and friends, and her dog, Bella.
 She enjoys traveling, reading fiction books on her kindle, and trying out new restaurants.